 The ending has him even clearing all the suspects of his murder, right before he dies, as if he feels sorry for these uptight socialites for whom a whiff of scandal is so horrific that they run around beating people, waving guns, pleading and hiding corpses just to avoid it.
 Better a murder than a quickie for these 'moral' types.
-His attitude all but screams "Jesus, maybe y'all wouldn't have had to shoot me if you would all just get laid once in awhile and shut up about it!"
+His attitude all but screams "Jesus, maybe y'all wouldn't have be so blackmailable or had to shoot me if you would all just get laid once in awhile and shut up about it!"
 Amen, Rod, that's real morality, and in just a 40 years or so you'd be a man of your time.